Kayden36/icarus-AI/README.md

 Step 2: Natural Language Understanding (NLU)
 The chatbot's NLU component processes the user's input to identify their intent, entities, and context.

-# ICARUS KNOWLEDGE BASE/GIGA RESOURCES
-The NLU component retrieves information from the chatbot's knowledge bases, which include:
-# VGrid Africa Web Application, Advanced Meta & API Endpoints
-This the Chatbots primary Knowledge Base for users, accounts, sales and individual Tracking using cronjobs, Crawling the webapps native REST API, scraping all pertinent for analysis by the LLM & User Journeys for specific checkpoints to keep costs low.
-# Global Electricity Grid
-Description: A global map of electricity transmission and distribution lines, derived using the Gridfinder model.
-This dataset provides insights into existing grid infrastructure worldwide, enabling better planning for energy solutions.
-Source: World Bank
-Link: World Bank Data Catalog

-# Potential Use:
-ICARUS can use this dataset to identify areas underserved by the grid, helping guide decisions on deploying solar panels and off-grid solutions.
-Provides users with infrastructure insights to plan energy access projects in remote or underdeveloped regions.
 Step 3: Knowledge Base Retrieval
 - User Profile Knowledge Base
 - Incentives Knowledge Base
 - Regional Energy Knowledge Base